dotnet/docs-maui/docs/platform-integration/essentials/battery.md

 ---
 title: "Battery"
-description: "Learn how to use the .NET MAUIBattery class in the Microsoft.Maui.Essentials namespace.
+description: "Learn how to use the .NET MAUI Battery class in the Microsoft.Maui.Essentials namespace.
 You can check the device's battery information and monitor for changes." ms.date: 08/05/2021
 no-loc: ["Microsoft.Maui", "Microsoft.Maui.Essentials"]
 ---